The Bankrate promise

 Amazon Prime Day typically brings a variety of deals, and this year is no exception.
-There are many ways to use your credit card to benefit from this sale, which falls on July 11 and July 12 this year.
+There are many ways to use your credit card to benefit from this sale (which fell on July 11-12 this year).
+Prime Big Deal Days, which is similar to Prime Day, falls on October 10-11 this year.

 With inflation weighing on many people’s minds, you may be less inclined to spend money on such deals.
 But, you can still benefit from lower prices.
 One often overlooked way is to use your card’s price protection feature to take advantage of the lower prices and merchant discounts accompanying the sale.

 Credit card price protection benefit

 Given that the smartphone era has spawned a variety of price-tracking capabilities, card issuers have cut back on their price protection offerings to a significant extent.
 For instance, American Express and Discover no longer offer price protection on any of their cards.
 Although credit card price protection is becoming less common, there are still a sizable number of cards that offer this feature.

 Price protection means that if you buy an item and then see it advertised at a lower price within a specified period, you can put in a claim with your card issuer to reimburse you the difference between the higher price you paid and the lower advertised price.